 The Penn Stater Hotel and Conference Center • State College, Pennsylvania

-Our 4th biennial Pennsylvania Botany Symposium will once again bring together a diverse audience from amateur to academic botanists, and those interested in the natural world in general.
-It is a unique occasion and time to share our work and celebrate our botanical heritage.
+Our 4th biennial Pennsylvania Botany Symposium did it again!
+It brought together a diverse audience from amateur to student to academic botanists, and those interested in the natural world in general.
+It was a unique occasion and time to share our work and celebrate our botanical heritage.

-A committee of botanists from across the state is working hard to organize this event, rich with:
+A committee of botanists from across the state worked hard to organize this event, rich with:

 - hands-on workshop opportunities

 - presenters who are leaders in the field

 - opportunities for students to engage with professionals